rupa/j2/README.markdown

     * If access within last week, divide rank by 2.
     * If access is more than a week, divide rank by 10.

+I'm interested in improving/refining this algorithm, but it's a decent start.

 ### AGING

 Rank is recalculated as 0.9*rank when sum of ranks > 1000.